StackVista/stackstate-docs/setup/agent/kubernetes.md

         * `-b` - path to the `tar.gz` to be imported
         * `-d` - the destination Docker image registry
       * Additional options when running the script:
         * `-p` - push images to the destination registry.
-When not specified, images will be imported and tagged, but but remain on the local machine.
+When not specified, images will be imported and tagged, but remain on the local machine.
         * `-t` - Dry-run.
 Use to show the work that will be performed without any action being taken.

 **Example script usage**